Nan-Shen/Bella/README.md

 Bella is a web app with two functions:
 1. To customers: provide personalized beauty products recommendations.
 2. To Business: offer insights of customer segmentation.
+You may check Bella_Tella.pdf for pipeline and summary report.

 ## How to use?
 1. Open http://23552.club (B-E-L-L-A on cell phone keypad is 23552.)